World Is A Classroom Essay Contest

 Students who write an essay describing what they learned and how they were impacted by travel could earn a scholarship of up to $1,500.00 USD!
 The other top four essay entries will also receive a cash scholarship of $1,000.00 USD!
 The SYTA Youth Foundation offers scholarships to students who use their creativity to compose an article or speech that illustrates a student travel experience.

-2019 Winner and Finalists
+2021 Winner and Finalists

-Winner – Andrew Lisa
+Winner – Samira Cisneros

-The Ripley Hunter "World Is a Classroom" Travel Scholarship Essay Rules:
+The World Is a Classroom Essay Contest Rules: